Anti-Soviet resistance by the Ukrainian Insurgent Army: UPA attacks on cities in 1945

-On October 31, 1945, the UPA decided to attack Stanislav.
+On 31 October 1945, the UPA decided to attack Stanislav.
 The city was attacked by the Skazheni unit under the command of Rizun (Vasyl Andrusyak).
 The raid was preceded by mortar shelling of the city center, which caused panic.
 Then up to 400 insurgents entered the city.
-The groups attacked pre-determined targets - the NKVD department, the party's regional committee, the military registration and enlistment office, pharmacies, shops, warehouses, partisan apartments, and apartments of state security officers.
+The groups attacked pre-determined targets, such as the NKVD department, the party's regional committee, the military registration and enlistment office, pharmacies, shops, warehouses, partisan apartments, and apartments of state security officers.
 They retreated in an organized manner, capturing up to fifty people (party members and Enkavedists) and seizing equipment.